-Wilson: “So I remember I was selling advertising as fast as I could and in 2000 I started another publication called Doctor Ebiz, which was kind of a question and answer thing for small businesses.
-For everything I could publish, I could fill with advertising, and it was that — they were coming to me — it was one of those wonderful times.
+Wilson: So I remember I was selling advertising as fast as I could and in 2000 I started another publication called Doctor Ebiz, which was a question-and-answer service for small businesses.
+For everything I could publish, I could fill with advertising — they were coming to me.
+It was one of those wonderful times.

-“Then in August of 2000 it all stopped.
+Then in August of 2000 it all stopped.
 The bubble had burst.
-And if you remember the stock market plummeting at that point and all the money for advertising for all these start up Internet businesses just dried up suddenly.
+And if you remember the stock market plummeting at that point and all the money for advertising for all these startup Internet businesses just dried up suddenly.
 I was very fortunate — I had started in 1997, a paid publication, at that point it was called Web Commerce Today.
 And so my income was wonderfully supplemented by advertising in some of those years, but when the bottom fell out, I didn’t have just a single revenue source, as my business plan was diversified and I’m very thankful now that it was because if it hadn’t been, I would have been dead.
-So I had income from selling subscriptions to Web Commerce Today at that point.
+So I had income from selling subscriptions to Web Commerce Today.
 So I guess that was a high point and kind of a shock.

-“Some of the fun of it was traveling.
+Some of the fun of it was traveling.
 There just weren’t that many people out there that could speak about the Internet.
 I got invited to Israel in 1997 and Cologne, Germany in 1998.
 Then a number of invitations that I turned down, just because you can’t run a business and run around the world — even though it’s exhilarating.
 But it was really fun and it was amazing to me that I could run a national business, actually an international business in some ways, from my home in rural Loomis, California.

-“One of the interesting episodes of that, was I got a call.
-I don’t know when this was, maybe 1997 or something like that.
-I got a call from some guy in San Francisco — I’m about 120 miles from San Francisco.
-And he said, ‘We’ve got 50 Japanese businessmen that are here and they want to learn about the Internet and we wondered if we could come up there and see the world headquarters of Wilson Internet Services.”
+One of the interesting episodes was in roughly 1997.
+I got a call from a guy in San Francisco — I’m about 120 miles from San Francisco.
+And he said, “We’ve got 50 Japanese businessmen that are here and they want to learn about the Internet and we wondered if we could come up there and see the world headquarters of Wilson Internet Services.”

-“On the Internet if you do a good job, you can appear a whole lot larger than you really are, which really for a number of years leveled the playing field between huge businesses that hadn’t got it yet and small businesses that really were working hard to get it.
-I think that’s shifted now, but back in those days it was a kick.”
+On the Internet, if you do a good job, you can appear a whole lot larger than you really are, which for a number of years leveled the playing field between huge businesses that hadn’t got it yet and small businesses that really were working hard to get it.
+I think that’s shifted now, but back in those days it was a kick.

-Wilson: “Well, I would tell them that I wear two hats.
+Wilson: I would tell them that I wear two hats.
 I’m a pastor and I run an Internet marketing businesses.
-And back in, I guess it was 1998, I stopped doing small business websites just because I didn’t have time to take care of the customers the way I really feel customers need to be taken care of and write and develop Web Marketing Today, which was just exploding at that point.”
+And back in, I guess it was 1998, I stopped doing small business websites because I didn’t have time to take care of the customers the way I really feel customers need to be taken care of and write and develop Web Marketing Today, which was just exploding at that point.

-“So I started out with chat rooms, trying to do a one hour bible study in a chat room.
+So I started out with chat rooms, trying to do a one-hour Bible study in a chat room.
 Everyone was typing in stuff and I was copying and pasting from something I’d previously typed.
-I decided no, this was not it.
+I decided no, this is not it.
 But I ended up with a kind of a format of sending out a lesson each week using an autoresponder system, and then following it up each day with the discussion question, and then setting up an online forum that people could use to respond to the questions.
-And I would have and still have — I keep on doing this to this day — you know, somewhere from 3,000 to 5,000, 6000 people would sign up for one of these Bible studies at a time and then anybody could sign up after that, and just with the auto responder system.
+And I would have (and still have) — I do it to this day —somewhere from 3,000 to 6000 people would sign up for one of these Bible studies at a time.
+Then anybody could sign up after that, just with the autoresponder system.

 So that’s a big part of my life, from which I derive a great deal of satisfaction.
 I enjoy the research and the writing and also the people that I’m in touch with all over the world as a result of that.
 About a third of the people that are involved in those Bible studies are from outside the U.S.”

 Murdock: So that’s 30 books.
 How many of those are still available?

-Wilson: “All of them.
-Most of them are available on Amazon.”
+Wilson: All of them.
+Most of them are on Amazon.

-Wilson: “There really wasn’t that much out there back in the early days.
-I mentioned that I was interested in ecommerce, so one of the early books that I did was called The Shopping Cart Report and went through a couple of editions.
-The second edition I think had 800 pages, partly because I was crazy enough to try to give data on the 200 or 300 different shopping cart programs that were available at the time, and get reader feedback on as many as I could, and then publish it.
+Wilson: There really wasn’t that much out there back in the early days.
+I mentioned that I was interested in ecommerce.
+One of the early books that I did was called “The Shopping Cart Report.”
+It went through a couple of editions.
+The second edition I think had 800 pages, partly because I was crazy enough to try to give data on the 200 or 300 different shopping cart programs that were available at the time, get reader feedback on as many as I could, and then publish it.

 But I became frustrated with the whole process of publishing a book through a major publisher because it’s slow, and Internet information at that point was just burgeoning.
 It takes six months or something like that from the time you turn in a manuscript to get it published.
 I could see that ebooks were the way to go as far as getting information out there to earn a living.
 I sold a lot of books.
-So I think I counted about 19 ebooks and books that I wrote and published during that time.”
+I think I counted about 19 ebooks and books that I wrote and published during that time.

 Murdock: Any guess on the number of articles you wrote over the years for Web Marketing Today?

-Wilson: “I would guess around 1,500, but I’m not sure.”
+Wilson: I would guess around 1,500, but I’m not sure.

-Murdock: So that’s 30 books on your pastoring work, 19 serious technology ebooks and roughly 1,500 articles.
+Murdock: So that’s 30 books on your pastoring work, 19 serious technology ebooks, and roughly 1,500 articles.
 Does it make you tired when I say that?

-Wilson: “I look back and think how did I ever do that?
-I do know that I had to lead a very disciplined life to pull that off.”
+Wilson: I look back and think how did I ever do that?
+I do know that I had to lead a very disciplined life to pull that off.

 Murdock: That is amazing.
 What’s the future for printed books, in your view?

-“But as far as Kindle books and books that can be read on various pads that are out there — iPads and Android and all that — I think we’re really seeing a revolution.
+But as far as Kindle books and books that can be read on various tablets that are out there — iPads and Android and all that — I think we’re really seeing a revolution.
 I know Amazon announced a year ago that they were selling more Kindle books than they were paperbacks, which I thought was astounding.
 Most of my religious books now are published in three formats: paperback, Kindle, and PDF.
 I think right now Kindle is outselling both of the other formats.
-We’re seeing a real revolution right here as far as publishing.”
+We’re seeing a real revolution right here as far as publishing.

 Murdock: What’s the future for Dr. Wilson?

-Wilson: “The website that has some of the history of Web Marketing Today is now called DoctorEbiz.com and then I have two religious websites.
+Wilson: The website that has some of the history of Web Marketing Today is now called DoctorEbiz.com.
+I have two religious websites.
 One has articles and quite a bit of stuff about Easter and Christmas holidays — it’s called JoyfulHeart.com.
-Then all my Bible studies are on website known as JesusWalk.com.”
+Then all my Bible studies are on JesusWalk.com.

-Wilson: “Thank you Kerry.
-God bless you.”
+Wilson: Thank you, Kerry.
+God bless you.